GET STUFF OUT OF YOUR WAY & INTO A STORAGE CONTAINER@Model.Title.HeadingType>

 - Save space by using dresser drawers to store smaller items.

-- If you’re storing wool items, use cedar chips or mothballs to prevent moth damage.
+- Use cedar chips or mothballs to prevent moth damage if you’re storing wool items.

-- Make sure to get any required permits if you need them.
+- Get any required permits if you need them.

 - Remember to follow local ordinances when storing your container on the street.